Social Perception of Faces in a Vision-Language Model: Discussion

-Second, generative AI offers the opportunity to produce good quality synthetic stimuli and thus will help researchers move from observational to experimental approaches.
+Second, generative AI offers the opportunity to produce good-quality synthetic stimuli and thus will help researchers move from observational to experimental approaches.
 An experimental approach offers considerable advantages for testing both AI systems and human subjects: controlled, systematic, incremental manipulation of variables across a large number of gender-race-age combinations allowed us to discover the new phenomena just described.
 Additionally, our conclusions are causal, thanks to mutually independent control of the variables of interest.
-For instance, varying facial expressions of Black women elicit the most extreme changes in social perceptions in CLIP as compared to other gender-race-intersections.
+For instance, varying facial expressions of Black women elicit the most extreme changes in social perceptions in CLIP as compared to other gender-race intersections.
 This bias pattern had not been previously observed, likely because variations from wild-collected datasets are perturbed by noise from uncontrolled confound variables, and thus, some effects are hidden.

-Our study is relevant to social psychology in we find that VLMs can generate testable hypotheses, enabling more efficient piloting and targeting of resources for human studies.
+Our study is relevant to social psychology because it demonstrates that VLMs can generate testable hypotheses, thereby enabling more efficient piloting and targeted resource allocation for human studies.
 A body of growing literature shows that LLMs replicate human behavior \cite{strachan2024testing,mei2024turing} and thus are increasingly used to replace humans in behavioral studies \cite{strachan2024testing,agnew2024illusion} and/or generate testable hypotheses~\cite{strachan2024testing,mei2024turing,bail2024can}.
 Our study shows that this is also viable for VLMs.